Technology

 An overview

-We follow the now reformed OCR Design and Technology course and the Product Design specialism that combines a wide range of analytical and problem solving skills along with designing and making skills.
+The Product Design specialism combines a wide range of analytical and problem solving skills along with designing and making skills.
 At CRGS we approach Design & Technology as a subject requiring the full 2 years to fully develop a student’s understanding and practice of the subject enabling students a solid foundation into technical and designing futures.
 The course provides an excellent foundation for students who wish to study the subject and related subjects such as engineering at a higher level.

 Design & Technology